-- 1. The person(s) responsible for preparing a master syllabus will submit the CER to the appropriate Department Chair, or Program Director at least thirty days before the term begins.
-The Chair or Director will review the course content/pedagogy.
+- 1. The person(s) responsible for preparing a master syllabus will submit the CER to the appropriate CART Coordinator (for CORE courses), Department Chair, or Program Director at least thirty days before the term begins.
+The CART Coordinator, Chair, or Director will review the course content/pedagogy.
 Any course without a CER submitted thirty days in advance of the term's start date is subject to cancellation. - 2.
-Once the Department Chair/Program Director approves the course content/pedagogy, the Report will go to the Managing Director of Academic and Instructional Technology Services (IITS) for review of the technology required by the course and that training has been completed. - 3.
-IITS will forward the Report to the Dean of Faculty, Dean of Health Sciences, or Dean of the School of Business for final approval and will communicate any concerns to the Department Chair/Program Director and the instructor.
+Once the CART Coordinator/Department Chair/Program Director approves the course content/pedagogy, the Report will go to the Managing Director of Academic and Instructional Technology Services (IITS) for review of the technology required by the course and that training has been completed. - 3.
+IITS will forward the Report to the Dean of Arts and Sciences, Dean of Health Sciences, or Dean of the School of Business for final approval, and will communicate any concerns to the CART Coordinator/Department Chair/Program Director and the instructor.